Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Introduction

 \paragraph{Perspectives.}

-A second homogenization result was obtained even more recently in \cite{gim}.
+More homogenization results were recently obtained in \cite{gim}.
 An example of applications of this result is the case where a periodic Hamiltonian $H(x,p)$ is perturbed by a compactly supported function of the space variable $f(x)$, say.
-Such a situation is considered in lectures by Lions at Coll\`ege de France \cite{lions-cdf} Rescaling the solution, the expected effective Hamilton-Jacobi equation is supplemented with a junction condition which keeps memory of the compact perturbation.
+Such a situation is considered in lectures by Lions at Coll\`ege de France \cite{lions-cdf}.
+Rescaling the solution, the expected effective Hamilton-Jacobi equation is supplemented with a junction condition which keeps memory of the compact perturbation.

 We would also like to mention that our results extend to a higher dimensional setting (in the spirit of \cite{bbc,bbc2}) for quasi-convex Hamiltonians \cite{higher}.